GEMScienceTools/quakeT/doc/contents/auxiliary.rst

 Auxiliary module
 ################################

-The :index:`auxiliary` module contains codes that support the development of auxiliary functionalities required for simulating each fundamental phase of the earthquake process.
+The :index:`auxiliary` module contains functionalities for preparing input and processing outputs of various simulations.

-It provides tools for statistical operations, spatial representations, and input/output (I/O) management.
-Additionally, it includes built-in databases such as ground motion models, correlation models, and other resources essential for the simulation workflow.
+In particular, it provides:

+- Tools for preparing the input to MCQsim and post-processing the output.

 Pre-simulation
 *********************************************

-The pre-simulation submodule focuses on preparing and managing fault geometries before the main simulation steps.
+The pre-simulation tool focuses on preparing and managing input information.
 Its core functionalities include:

 - **Fault information management**:
-  Import and modify fault segment data stored in GeoJSON format, including geometrical and attribute handling.
+  Import and modify fault segment data stored in GeoJSON format, including geometrical and attribute handling;

 - **Geometry validation**:
-  Check and validate the geometric consistency of fault segments to ensure accurate meshing and simulation.
+  Check and validate the geometric consistency of fault segments to ensure accurate meshing and simulation;

 - **Triangular meshing**:
-  Generate triangular meshes based on the fault geometry, enabling detailed structural representation.
+  Generate triangular meshes based on the fault geometry, enabling detailed structural representation;

 - **STL file creation**:
-  Convert the meshed fault segments into STL (Stereolithography or Standard Triangle Language) file format, suitable for 3D visualization and numerical simulations.
+  Convert the meshed fault segments into STL (Stereolithography or Standard Triangle Language) file format, suitable for 3D visualization and numerical simulations;

 Post simulation
 *********************************************

-  The post-simulation analysis focuses on processing the earthquake catalog, extracting statistical insights, and creating visualizations to better understand the seismic event distribution.
+The post-simulation tool focuses on processing output results.
+Its core functionalities include:

 - **Catalog processing**:
-  The earthquake catalog is loaded from a MATLAB `.mat` file.
-The catalog is then saved as a `.csv` file to facilitate easier access and further processing.
+  Load catalogue as a `.mat` file and save it as a `.csv` file;

 - **Statistical evaluation**:
-  Key earthquake parameters which are magnitude, rupture area, mean slip, and mean stress drop, are statistically summarized.
+  Compute statistics for magnitude, rupture area, mean slip, and mean stress drop;

 - **3D spatial visualization**:
-  3D scatter plots are created to visualize the spatial distribution of events.
+  Visualize spatial distribution of events;

 - **Magnitude-frequency distribution (MFD)**:
-  MFDs of the simulated earthquake catalog are analyzed.
+  Generate MFDs of the simulated earthquake catalogue;
-  Gutenberg-Richter law parameters, specifically the **a-value** and **b-value**, are estimated using various statistical techniques.
-  Then, MFD plots are generated, illustrating the relationship between earthquake magnitude and the cumulative number of events.

 PSHA
 *********************************************
-PSHA with synthetic catalog ...